AcrobaticSam/Software-Development-I/README.md

 # Software-Development-I
-This repository contains a mini game .Created By me & and my classmates for our university(AUST) course : Software Development I  .
+This repository contains a mini game .[Compressed in files] Created By me & and my classmates for our university(AUST) course : Software Development I  .

 Game Description::